SophiaBlog

 You can check the Council for Higher Education Accreditation website for more information on your school’s accreditation status.

-Because Sophia does not offer degree programs, we are not accredited.
-Instead, our focus is on offering convenient, affordable, online courses that accredited colleges and universities may accept as transfer credits to help you earn your degree.
+Educational institutions have to offer degree programs to be accredited.
+Because Sophia offers individual college-level courses, not full degree programs, we are not eligible for accreditation and are not accredited.
+Instead, we provide convenient, affordable online courses that accredited colleges and universities may accept as transfer credits to help you earn your degree.

-In addition to receiving ACE recommendation, our courses are all also recommended by the Distance Education Accrediting Commission (DEAC), an organization that evaluates distance-learning programs.
+In addition to ACE recommendation, our courses are also recommended by the Distance Education Accrediting Commission (DEAC), an organization that evaluates distance-learning programs.

 We have made every effort to ensure that your college or university may accept your Sophia courses for general education credit.
 However, before taking a Sophia course, it is important to check with your school registrar or advisor to confirm whether your successfully completed Sophia coursework will transfer to your school.

-If your school is one of Sophia’s 40 college and university partners, your Sophia courses will transfer automatically to your school once you’ve completed a course.
-You can also check to see whether your school has previously reviewed Sophia coursework for transfer on our website, though it doesn’t guarantee that they will accept credit in the future.
+If your school is one of Sophia’s 70+ college and university partners, your Sophia courses will transfer automatically to your school once you’ve completed a course.
+You can also check to see whether your school has previously reviewed Sophia coursework for transfer on our website, though it doesn’t guarantee they will accept them in the future.

-Learn more about Sophia and our mission to provide affordable online courses for college-level credit.
+Learn more about Sophia and our mission to provide affordable online courses for college-level credit by starting a free-trial today!

 Category: Higher Education